vipulnaik/diet-exercise-health/profile-information/health-profile.md

   * This is just as a safety measure; I don't think I am deficient in any of these but it's good to top them up given my vegan diet.

-* 1 daily Vitamin B12 (supplier can change over time)
+* 1 daily or once-in-two-days Vitamin B12 (supplier can change over time)

+  * I target taking 500 mcg daily.
+When the stock I have is for 1000 mcg, I take it once every two days instead of daily.

-  * I am not currently deficient in Vitamin B12 (the last test in 2018 showed I was at the high end) but given my vegan diet, it's better to keep taking the supplement.
+  * I am not currently deficient in Vitamin B12 (the last test in September 2024) but this is likely primarily due to supplementation.
+Given my vegan diet, it's better to keep taking the supplement.
 Vitamin B12 is water-soluble so excess should flow out.

+* 1 daily vegan lysine (600 mg).

-* Experimental Atrantil consumption (I may ramp this up or down based on my estimate of how it's affecting abdominal discomfort)
+* Occasional Atrantil consumption in case of significant abdominal discomfort

 * Occasional Vitamin C supplement
   * I generally take this before or after events where I expect to be